taiyo-sun25/AttractingContributors-animals/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please tell me a country you want to visit in the future.

 # List of place
-- mamemame saisai
-- Gusto
+- British
-- Tenka ippin
+-